-- 122. The Ban also applies only "during the hours of voting"-meaning it does not forbid distributing food and drink to voters waiting in line before the polls open.
+- 69. The Ban also applies only "during the hours of voting"-meaning it does not forbid distributing food and drink to voters waiting in line before the polls open.
 N.Y.
 Elec.
-Law § 17-140; (Trial Tr.
-153:24-154:10, 169:25-170:8 (Connolly)).
+Law § 17-140; (Connolly Tr.
+43:22-44:8).
 That is no mere hypothetical.
 In 2020, the City Board saw voters lining up hours before the polls opened for early voting.
-(Id. at 104:14-18, 108:17-19 (Ryan)).
-But the State Board acknowledges that voters are no more or less likely to experience undue intimidation or influence before the hours of voting.
-(Id. at 154:7-10 (Connolly)).
-There is thus no rational reason to permit line warming during pre-voting hours but prohibit it while the polls are open. - 123.
+(Ryan Tr.
+88:15-89:5).
+But the State Board of Elections acknowledges that voters are no more or less likely to experience undue intimidation or influence before the hours of voting.
+(Connolly Tr.
+75:7-76:14; see also id. at 45:12-15 (a voter begins the "act of voting" by joining a line before a polling place has open)).
+There is thus no rational reason to permit line warming during pre-voting hours but prohibit it while the polls are open. - 70.
 Perhaps most bizarrely, the Line Warming Ban appears to permit the distribution of food and drink having a retail value under \$1 as long as it occurs inside a polling place.
-See N.Y.
-Elec.
-Law § 17-140 (excepting "any such meat, drink, tobacco, refreshment or provision having a retail value of less than one dellar, which is given or provided to any person in a polling place without any identification of the person or entity supplying such provisions").
 This exception appears to allow even partisan actors, including party representatives and workers assisting candidates, to distribute such items to voters inside a polling place-so long as they are not identified.
-(Trial Tr.
-154:11-155:2 (Connolly)).
+(Connolly Tr.
+66:12-18).
 And yet the Ban prohibits that same activity outside a polling place.
-(Id. at 169:25-170:8 (Connolly)). - 124.
+(Id. at 66:19-67:3). - 71.
 In sum, the Line Warming Ban is a sweeping prohibition that criminalizes significantly more expression than is necessary to protect the integrity of the franchise.
 And it is not narrowly tailored to effectively address the State's purported interest in preventing voter harassment and intimidation.
 It therefore cannot withstand even intermediate scrutiny under O'Brien.

-125. Because the Line Warming Ban fails under O'Brien's intermediate scrutiny, it certainly does not withstand strict scrutiny.
+72. Because the Line Warming Ban fails under O'Brien's intermediate scrutiny, it certainly does not withstand strict scrutiny.
 For the same reasons that the Ban is insufficiently tailored under O'Brien, it cannot satisfy this more demanding standard.
 A speech restriction survives strict scrutiny only if it is "the least restrictive means of achieving a compelling state interest."
 McCullen v.
 Coakley, 573 U.S. 464, 478 (2014).
-And a law is not the least restrictive means of achieving the state's goal if the only conduct it legitimately proscribes is already criminalized by other state laws.
+And a law is not the least restrictive means of achieving the state's goal if it targets conduct already criminalized by other state laws.
 Id. at 490-92.
 Defendants cannot explain how the Line Warming Ban prevents voter intimidation, interference, or influence that is not already regulated by New York's prohibitions on electioneering with 100 feet of a polling place, displaying marked ballots, vote buying, and voter intimidation.
 See N.Y.
-Elec Law §§ 8-104(1), 17-130(10), 17-142; 17-212; (see also Ex.
-P-44 (the Attorney General citing several provisions of law that protect voters from intimidation and not including the Line Warming Ban)).
+Elec.
+Law §§ 8-104(1), 17-130(10), 17-142; 17-212; (see also P-44 (the Attorney General citing several provisions of law that protect voters from intimidation and not including the Line Warming Ban).